FelskyLab/sleep_depression_2023/README.md

 ├── code
 │   ├── analysis    # <-- Code for performing analyses
 │   ├── data        # <-- Code for moving data from {source}->{bronze}->{silver}->{gold}
-│   ├── figures     # <-- Code for producing figures
+│   └── figures     # <-- Code for producing figures
-│   └── job         # <-- Code for job submissions
 ├── data
-│   ├── bronze      # <-- Original immutable data
-│   ├── silver      # <-- Preprocessed data for modeling and analyses
-│   └── gold        # <-- Aggregate data, outputs from models and analyses
-├── docs
-│   ├── code        # <-- Documentation for code
+│   ├── task      # <-- Data for the task condition
-│   ├── data        # <-- Documentation for datasets (i.e. metadata, data dictionaries)
+│   ├── resting      # <-- Data for the resting-state condition
-│   │   ├── bronze
-│   │   ├── silver
-│   │   └── gold
-│   ├── external    # <-- Documentation from external sources
-│   └── project     # <-- Documentation for project (i.e Research Data Management Plan)
+│   └── anatomy        # <-- Subject data in Freesurfer format
 ├── environments    # <-- Environments used with project (i.e. .env, environment.yml)
 ├── figures
-├── lib             # <-- External libraries needed to run your code ├── models          # <-- Trained and serialized models, model predictions, or model summaries ├── notebooks       # <-- Notebooks used in exploratory data analysis, numbered in order ├── README.md       # <-- Overview of your project
+├── models          # <-- Trained and serialized models, model predictions, or model summaries └── README.md       # <-- Overview of your project
-├── CONTRIBUTING.md # <-- How to contribute to developing this template
-└── Makefile        # <-- Contains custom commands to execute your project

 ```